Last Updated On:

 You should build and maintain your online presence on platforms where your target audience is active.

-According to a survey by the Pew Research Center, 73% of the US adults use YouTube.
+According to a survey by the Pew Research Center, 73% of US adults use YouTube.
 The survey segregates social media users by their demographic groups.

 Image via Pew Research Center